Graphic concept by Theodoulos Polyviou

 - OPEN CALL AND ELIGIBILITY CRITERIA

-The call is open to artists, writers and researchers, from 18 to 35 years old (born from January 1st 1984), coming from or based in the following territories: Albania, Algeria, Austria, Bosnia and Herzegovina, Cyprus, Egypt, France, Greece, Italy, Jordan, Lebanon, Libya, Malta, Montenegro, Morocco, Norway, Palestine, Republic of San Marino, Serbia, Syria, Slovenia, Tunisia, Turkey, UK.
+The call is open to artists, writers and researchers, from 18 to 35 years old (born from January 1st 1984), coming from or based in the following territories: Albania, Algeria, Austria, Bosnia and Herzegovina, Cyprus, Egypt, France, Greece, Italy, Jordan, Lebanon, Libya, Malta, Montenegro, Morocco, Nordic region – Norway, Sweden, Denmark, Finland, Greenland, Faroe Islands –, Palestine, Republic of San Marino, Serbia, Syria, Slovenia, Tunisia, Turkey, UK.

 The Call is open to everybody, regardless of gender, religion, social and political behaviours.